 - Section 1 Introduction This section introduces CellML, XML, the terminology used throughout the specification, and the structure of the specification. - Section 2 Fundamentals This section explains concepts used in all other sections of the specification, such as the definition of a valid CellML identifier and the use of XML namespaces in CellML. - Section 3 Model Structure This section describes how models are organised in CellML.
-It includes an explanation of the use of a network of components to define a model and a discussion of variables in CellML. - Section 4 Mathematics This section describes how mathematical expressions are defined in CellML documents using MathML, and defines the CellML subset of MathML elements. - Section 5 Units This section explains the requirements for units in CellML and describes how a modeller can define arbitrary sets of units. - Section 6 Grouping This section explains how a model can be organised into logical encapsulation and geometric containment hierarchies by grouping components. - Section 7 Reactions This section introduces CellML syntax that allows the modeller to classify the involvement of the participants in the chemical expressions that make up reaction/pathway models. - Section 8 Metadata Framework This section describes how RDF is used in CellML documents to define metadata and associate it with models, model components, and other CellML elements. - Appendices The appendices cover advanced and technical topics including the CellML DTD, recommendations for adding scripts to CellML documents, and units processing algorithms.
+It includes an explanation of the use of a network of components to define a model and a discussion of variables in CellML. - Section 4 Mathematics This section describes how mathematical expressions are defined in CellML documents using MathML and defines the CellML subset of MathML elements. - Section 5 Units This section explains the requirements for units in CellML and describes how a modeller can define arbitrary sets of units. - Section 6 Grouping This section explains how a model can be organised into logical encapsulation and geometric containment hierarchies by grouping components. - Section 7 Reactions This section introduces CellML syntax that allows the modeller to classify the involvement of the participants in the chemical expressions that make up reaction/pathway models. - Section 8 Metadata Framework This section describes how RDF is used in CellML documents to define metadata and associate it with models, model components, and other CellML elements. - Section 9 Importing Models This section explains how a model may be built on existing models.
+The import feature also allows a modeller to create an incomplete model, with the expectation that the necessary components and connections may be included in the future when more knowledge is available. - Appendices The appendices cover advanced and technical topics including the CellML DTD, recommendations for adding scripts to CellML documents, and units processing algorithms.